 Why is this blog called “In it together”?

-After 30 years working across the sectors – variously in accountancy, Parliament, charities, local and regional government, and business large and small, in the UK and internationally – I remain continually amazed…
+After more than 30 years working across the sectors – variously in accountancy, Parliament, charities, local and regional government, and business large and small, in the UK and internationally, and now on not-for-profit boards – I remain continually amazed…

 - at how little government really understands about business,